dmayerdesign/funk/GOOD_IDEAS.md

 ## Framework independence

 We need to treat frameworks as tools, not architectures.
-I want my business logic to be written in a language I know well—in this case TypeScript—and not in the language of this year's hottest tooling.
+I want my business logic to be written in a language I know well—TypeScript—and not in the language of this year's hottest tooling.

 ## Writing super-clean, test-driven code